Innovative web page design solutions

 I collaborated with the Product Manager and SEO Manager to identify the key content and pages needed to help the business reach consumers who are searching for fresh dog food.

-We identified five main pages that I would need to design and build.
-The focus on each page was determined by comparing what our competitors had on their sites and data collected by the marketing team.
-Two of the five main pages will have the same format design to ensure uniformity within those pages.
+We identified five main pages that I need to design and build.
+The focus of each page was determined by comparing our competitors' sites and analyzing data collected by the marketing team.
+Two of the five main pages will follow the same format to ensure consistency between them.

 Fresh food